You are desperate to get your chores completed, but your toddler will not leave you alone!

 Think of activities that encourage independent play.

-Sand and water toys, or lock and key toys are perfect for my son.
-He will sit there for hours (or what seems like hours) playing with these toys on his own.
+Sand and water toys or lock and key toys are perfect for my son.
+He will sit there for hours (or what seems like hours) playing with these toys independently.

-It gives me a chance to cover off all of those household jobs my wife has left for me!
+It gives me a chance to cover all the household jobs my wife has left for me!

 Listen To Them

-Whilst it is true, their constant questions do get on my nerves from time to time, but they are just learning about life.
+While it is true their constant questions do get on my nerves from time to time; they are just learning about life.
 They need to be listened to.

-If a toddler is never listened to, it may become learned behavior which will be difficult to break in later life.
+If a toddler is never listened to, it may become a learned behavior that will be difficult to break in later life.

 Set A Timer When Doing Chores

-One little trick that I picked up when my son was demanding my attention was to set a timer when doing chores around your home.
+One little trick I picked up when my son was demanding my attention was to set a timer when doing chores around the home.

-Set expectations, such as; I am going to set a timer for 20 minutes.
-You let me know when the timer goes off and I will come over and play with you.
+Set expectations, such as, I am going to set a timer for 20 minutes.
+When the timer goes off, you let me know, and I will come over and play with you.

 A timer also works well for bedtimes too!